FineUploader/react-fine-uploader/README.md

 - `maxSize` - Maps directly to the [`maxSize` parameter](http://docs.fineuploader.com/branch/master/api/methods.html#drawThumbnail) of the Fine Uploader `drawThumbnail` API method.
 If not supplied a default value is used, which is exported as a named constant.

+- `notAvailablePlaceholder` - A custom element to display if the thumbnail is not available.

 - `uploader` - A Fine Uploader [wrapper class](#wrapper-classes). (required)

+- `waitingPlaceholder` - A custom element to display while waiting for the thumbnail.

 Suppose you wanted to render a thumbnail for each file as new files are submitted to Fine Uploader.
 Your React component may look like this: